hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 ## User (Role) Permissions vs Scope Based Permissions

 The permissions of the user come from his role.
 This permissions have no explicit scope.
 But _implicitly_ the roles external person, student, teacher and administrator are in the school scope.
 The superhero is _implicitly_ in the scope of the instance.
-On some instances external persons are "collected" in the "ExpertenSchule" - which is a unique school with a specialized type (SchoolPurpose.EXPERT) to provide instance wide - accounts for experts that may be invited to multiple schools.
+On some instances external persons are "collected" in the "ExpertenSchule" - which is a unique school with a specialized type (SchoolPurpose.EXTERNAL_PERSON_SCHOOL) to provide instance wide - accounts for experts that may be invited to multiple schools.

 It exists also scope based permissions.
 A user can have different (scope)roles in different (domain)scopes.
 For example in teams where the student can have team member role in one team, or team adminstrator in another.